-Macmillan Cancer Support works with the cancer registries in the UK to carry out research into the numbers, needs and experiences of people affected by cancer.
+Macmillan Cancer Support works with the cancer registries in the UK to do research into the numbers, needs and experiences of people affected by cancer.
 We do this to help us raise awareness of cancer and improve cancer services in the UK.
 Using cancer registry data helps us to understand the experiences of a very large number of people in a cost-effective way.

 The researchers who analyse the cancer registry data on behalf of Macmillan work at the registry.
 They have full ethical approval to access patient data and they follow strict security procedures.
-Macmillan Cancer Support does not have access to any information at all about any individual person.
+Macmillan Cancer Support does not have access to any information about any individual person.